Variational formulation of stochastic thermodynamics: Finite-dimensional systems: Discussion

 We emphasize that, due to the intrinsic dependence of the probability distribution on thermodynamic entropy, steady states of the Fokker-Planck equation necessarily correspond to equilibrium states, as they imply a stationary (time-independent) entropy.
 Nonetheless, this does not contradict previous findings on nonequilibrium steady states; the key difference is that those steady states refer to marginal distributions where the entropy state variable has been integrated out.

 A further advantage of this approach is its capacity to model complex systems as interconnections of primitive subsystems.
-As demonstrated in Sec. \ref{sec:inter}, this modular construction naturally yields FDRs for coupled mass and heat transfer that define symmetric, positive-definite matrices, analogous to Onsager's matrix \cite{Onsager_relations}.
-In the presence of cross-correlated noise, these matrices consistently capture cross-effects in accordance with nonequilibrium thermodynamic theory.
+As demonstrated in Sec. \ref{sec:inter}, this modular construction naturally yields FDRs for coupled mass and heat transfer that define symmetric, PD matrices consistent with Onsager symmetry \cite{Onsager_relations}.
+In the presence of cross-correlated noise, these matrices consistently capture cross-effects in accordance with nonequilibrium thermodynamic theory and LDB.

 The variational formulation also extends to open systems operating far from equilibrium.
 In the macroscopic limit, the obtained FDRs are consistent with phenomenological results from classical nonequilibrium thermodynamics \cite{GBYo2018,GBYo2019}.
-Importantly, this formalism allows model parameters—such as temperature, transport coefficients or friction—to be state-dependent in the complete phase space $\Omega$, thus offering significant flexibility.
-Nevertheless, it is important to remark the limitation of this construction which relies on a Langevin description, and therefore assumes a separation of time scales between the slow dynamics of interest and the fast DoFs that have been integrated out.
+Importantly, this formalism allows model parameters---such as temperature, transport coefficients or friction---to be state-dependent in the complete phase space $\Omega$, thus offering significant flexibility.

 A number of technical subtleties arise in specific limits.
 For example, while we have focused on the underdamped regime to retain the full dynamical structure, taking the overdamped limit within the variational framework must be done with care.
 In particular, the operations of enforcing the second law and applying the overdamped approximation do not, in general, commute: the overdamped approximation should be performed prior to the second law constraint.
 However, even then, the overdamped approximation does not provide a generally reliable account of entropy production and may fail to capture key contributions \cite{entropy_anomaly}.